-ANATOMY OF THE EAR - MICROTIA AND ATRESIA
+ANATOMY OF THE EAR - MICROTIA & ATRESIA

 The Outer Ear consists of the Pinna or external ear and the ear canal all the way up to the Tympanic membrane or eardrum.
 The most important function of the pinna in hearing is the capture and localization of the sound.